 Orzo may be one of those foods you come across at the store but never actually buy because you’re not quite sure what to do with it.
 And we don’t blame you for being a bit stumped.

-From replacing the rice in a burrito bowl to getting tossed in a Bolognese sauce to fulfilling the carb quotient of a grain bowl, orzo’s full of delicious opportunities.
-Start with the 21 orzo recipes we’ve picked for you right here!
+From replacing the rice in a burrito bowl to getting tossed in a Bolognese sauce, to fulfilling the carb quotient of a grain bowl, orzo’s full of delicious opportunities.
+Start with these orzo recipes we’ve picked for you right here!

 Whatever route you choose, the meat adds a useful punch of protein to this light pasta dish.
 With only 1/4 cup of Parmesan, it adds just enough cheesiness without going overboard.

 Swap out the rice for pasta to bring a little Italian flair into this Mexican meal.
 With chicken, avocado, black beans, and corn also in the mix, it’s a deliciously perfect cross between a pasta salad and a burrito bowl.

 With rich olives and creamy feta finishing things off, it’s the kind of dish that makes pasta night feel virtuous.

 Both chicken and chickpeas are tossed into this simple meal to make it a quick but protein powered dinner on busy nights.